EdgeTX User Manual

 Alarm - The backlight turns on when there are alarms or warnings.

-Owner ID - Custom registration ID used only for users with ISRM modules.
+Owner ID (select transmitters) - Custom registration ID used only for users with ISRM internal RF modules, or on transmitters that support FrSky ACCESS external modules.
+If not configured manually, a random value will be used.

 Time Zone - The time offset from UTC where the radio is being used.
 Can be configured in 15 minute increments.